-The Board are cognisant of issues that may impact the business, either through disruptions to the markets or the economy, or through services which other firms may be able to compete with us in respect to our services or through substitute products.
-The Group's business strategy is to deliver our core services centrally from Guernsey, to both existing and potential new jurisdictions.
+The Board are cognisant of issues that may impact the business, either through disruptions to the markets or the economy, or through services which other firms may be able to compete with the Group in respect to its services or through substitute products.
+The Group's business strategy is to deliver its core services centrally from Guernsey, to both existing and potential new jurisdictions.